lindsaypj/Sudoku-in-the-Clouds/README.md

 commited to a project.
 Sudoku is both simple and complex.
 I have a good understanding of the game, and it was fun to develop using Spring.
 The more practical purpose of the project is to learn about REST API creation and cloud deployment.
-The API is built using the Spring framework using Spring Boot and Java.
+The API is built on the Spring framework using Spring Boot and Java.
 The front-end application is build using React.js.

-THIS REPO CONTAINS THE FRONT-END APPLICATION
+Note: This repo is the front-end application that implements the API.
+You can view the Sudoku API at https://github.com/lindsaypj/Sudoku-API

 ## API Documentation
 <a href="https://documenter.getpostman.com/view/25408576/2s935kP5eZ" target="_blank" rel="noopener">https://documenter.getpostman.com/view/25408576/2s935kP5eZ</a>